 3. Don’t Be a Title Grabber.
 Why are people so hung up on titles?
 Is it because they believe it will leverage their career or do they use it to assert their power?
 I feel sorry that our society puts too much emphasis on titles, when many title-bearers are simply seat warmers, busily showing up all over but getting little done.
 This false sense of leadership is costing organization’s millions in turnover, loss of productivity and disengaged workers.
 Grow your career as a leader by putting your “title” to work in ways that positively impact others around you as well as your company’s bottom line.

 4. Believe in Yourself and Be Yourself.
 Leadership isn’t easy.
 In fact, many leaders have made great sacrifices in order to build their team, organizations and careers.
 They wouldn’t have achieved without self-confidence.
 I’m not talking about the boastful, egotistical kind evidenced by “fearful” leaders, I’m referring to the kind that you possess—the quiet, authentic and dedicated confidence that initiates that first big step.
-Taking risks is part of the journey and they may include being transparent.
-Admitting mistakes, asking for help and having a sense of urgency about important matters requires gut-level confidence.
-If you’re a true leader then it’s okay to be yourself and believe in yourself.
+Have you read Quiet Leadership?

 How to Be Career Happy?
-Grow Your Career as a Leader
+Grow Your Career As a Leader.
+Starting Today!